 In California, however, there's something called a "Heggstad petition"—a request to the court to allow property that was intended to be in the trust to be transferred to the trust.
 Going this route is expensive (you'll probably have to hire a lawyer) and may not be worth it unless the property is quite valuable.

 Keep in mind that many valuable assets don't typically pass by a trust or a will.
 Some examples include:

 Life insurance proceeds.
 These go to the beneficiary named in the policy documents.

 Payable-on-death bank accounts.
 The funds in these accounts go to the named POD beneficiary.

 Retirement accounts.
 If the account holder named a beneficiary, as most do, that's who inherits the money.

 Jointly owned assets.
 Most joint ownership carries with it the "right of survivorship," which means that the surviving co-owner owns the property.
 If property is owned in joint tenancy, community property with right of survivorship, or tenancy by the entirety, the survivor automatically owns the property.

 Real estate subject to a transfer-on-death deed.
-More than a dozen states now offer TOD deeds, which let property owners name someone to inherit real estate.
+The majority of the states now offer TOD deeds, which let property owners name someone to inherit real estate without going through probate.